 La Grange is a medium-sized village located in the state of Illinois.
-With a population of 15,821 people and six associated neighborhoods, La Grange is the 156th largest community in Illinois.
-Much of the housing stock in La Grange was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 15,667 people and six associated neighborhoods, La Grange is the 156th largest community in Illinois.
+La Grange has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 La Grange home prices are not only among the most expensive in Illinois, but La Grange real estate also consistently ranks among the most expensive in America.